Build notes for ds10

 the function

-function is also defined in one of the system header files, so this seems to be an unfortunate choice of names.
-There are 4 files inlibgsf
+clonemay cause the test suite to prematurely fail.
+An unrelatedclonefunction is also defined in one of the system header files, so this seems to be an unfortunate choice of names.
+There are 4 files inlibgsfusing aclonefunction:

 flag